andrewsuzuki/elm-todo-rest-api/README.md

 this is a simple elm todo app demonstrating interaction with a simple json api server.

+Additionally, the code here has about 10x the modularity of the official implementation.

 This app is sparse on css on purpose.

 The code is heavily-documented.
 If something is confusing,